How do I know if palliative care is right for me?

 The hallmark of palliative care is a team approach to patient care.
 Your

-primary doctor will continue to direct your care and play an active part
+treating physician will continue to direct your care and play an active

-in your treatment.
-The palliative care team provides support to and works
+part in your treatment.
+The palliative care team provides support to and

 What is hospice care?

 Hospice care is for a patient who has a terminal diagnosis and is usually

 no longer seeking curative treatment.
 It focuses on relieving symptoms